National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Tamara Syrek Jensen, JD – Director of Coverage and Analysis

-Group at the Centre for Clinical Standards and Quality at the Centres
+Group at the Center for Clinical Standards and Quality at the Centers

 for Medicare and Medicaid Services (CMS)